omeka/PythonOmekaApiToCsv/README.md

 Instructions
 ============

-Download the ZIP of the the script from above, or from [here](NEWURL)
+Download the ZIP of the the script from above, or from [here](https://github.com/omeka/PythonOmekaApiToCsv.git)

 (Alternatively, you can clone this repository.)

 Unzip the package somewhere on your local computer.

-Open a command-line interface, and navigate to the newly created directory (/NEWNAME).
+Open a command-line interface, and navigate to the newly created directory (/PythonOmekaApiToCsv).

 Execute the script by entering the following command: